pocon/Computer-Club/2013/Week-1.md

 - VirtualBox is a popular, open source, and easy-to-use option for virtualisation
 - You can get it here: https://www.virtualbox.org
-- See the VirtualBoxSetup.md tutorial file in this directory for detailed instructions on how to set up VirtualBox.
-In addition, this tutorial has not been written yet.
+- See the Start-Here.md tutorial file in this directory for detailed instructions on how to set up VirtualBox.

 ## Our Linux setup ##